chrisrosen1/DH-101-Starter-Repository/index.md

 <h2> About Me </h2>

-My name is Chris Rosen.
-I am senior at Denison University, majoring in Journalism.
-I live in Fairfeld, Connecticut.
-I enjoy playing tennis and spending time with my friends.
+My name is Chris Rosen, and I am a senior at Denison University from Fairfield, Connecticut.
+I am interested in storytelling, journalism, media, and the ways technology shapes how people communicate and create.

+Outside the classroom, I enjoy tennis, digital media, and exploring how technology influences everyday life.

 ## Introduction